burnedpopcorn/OpenLoco/notes/README/README.txt

 Original GameMaker Version: 2024.6

 Some Organization was from Deggcomplanted
-	dispite Loco Tower most likely not being an Eggplant mod
+	dispite Loco Tower using SAGE 2019 as a base

 -----------------------------------------------------------
 Packages Added